bluMATRIKZ/burn/readme.txt

 To install burn, run "sudo ./install" in the root of the extracted folder

+Update:

+To install burn, Download the latest release from the GitHub Page and run "sudo ./install" in the root of the extracted folder

 Removal:

 To remove burn, run "sudo ./remove" in the root of the extracted folder